reumandc/SpatialSyncAndLongTermData/README.md

 timescale structure of synchrony, on changes in synchrony, and on mechanisms of synchrony.
 This repository correspondingly has three directories, each containing subdirectories which correspond to the figures in that section.
 For some figures, computer code was not used to create the figure, and those figures are not represented here.
-Each directory has a README which explains how to use the materials in that directory to produce the corresponding figure.
+Each figure subdirectory has a README which explains how to use the materials in that subdirectory to produce the corresponding figure.

 ## Dependencies

 ### Dependencies on R and Matlab

 All figures were created with R and/or Matlab.
-For final tests of the code, we used R version 4.3.0 running on Ubuntu linux 18.04 and Matlab 2023b.
-Different figures were initially made by different coauthors on different machines, but all code was verified on the setup described above.
+For final tests of the code, we used R version 4.3.0 running on Ubuntu linux 18.04 and Matlab 2023b running on Windows 10.
+Different figures were initially made by different coauthors on different machines, but all code was verified on the setups described above.

 ### R package versions

-See the README within each directory for specifics, but R package dependencies are listed at the top of each script.
+See the README within each figure subdirectory for specifics, but R package dependencies are listed at the top of each script.

 ## Acknowlegements